Marshmallow-Filled S’mores Cupcakes

 Tell Me About These S’mores Cupcakes

-- Flavor: If you love s’mores, you’ll obviously appreciate all the layers of flavor in today’s treat.
+• Flavor: If you love s’mores, you’ll obviously appreciate all the layers of flavor in today’s treat.
 The graham cracker flavor isn’t too strong since we’re only using graham crackers as a garnish, but marshmallow and chocolate have a strong presence!
 We usually make these cupcakes with a butter-based marshmallow frosting for the filling but you could definitely try our homemade marshmallow meringue frosting as the filling instead.
 (It tastes like pure marshmallows!)

-- Texture: Thanks to the buttermilk and oil, these cupcakes are extra moist yet spongy and soft.
+• Texture: Thanks to the buttermilk and oil, these cupcakes are extra moist yet spongy and soft.
 And get ready for the silkiest chocolate frosting you’ve ever tried!
 You’ll also enjoy a creamy marshmallow filling, chewy toasted marshmallow, and a lovely crunch from sprinkled graham crackers.
 A party of textures, if you will.

-- Ease: Though there are a few different components, these cupcakes are actually pretty easy to make, especially if you take your time!
-Our handy trick for filling the cupcakes simplifies that entire step– carve out a little section of the cooled cupcake, fill, then piece it back together.
+• Ease: Though there are a few different components, these cupcakes are actually pretty easy to make, especially if you take your time!
+Our handy trick for filling the cupcakes simplifies that entire step—carve out a little section of the cooled cupcake, fill, then piece it back together.

-- Time: Like in most of our cupcake recipes, the longest length of time is waiting for the cupcakes to cool before you fill and top them.
+• Time: Like in most of our cupcake recipes, the longest length of time is waiting for the cupcakes to cool before you fill and top them.

 3 Success Tips

-- Key ingredients include cocoa powder, buttermilk, and heavy cream.
+1. Key ingredients include cocoa powder, buttermilk, and heavy cream.
 Make sure you’re using natural unsweetened cocoa powder, not dutched cocoa.
 Why?
 Here’s the difference between dutch-process vs natural cocoa powder.
 Buttermilk is also required for this recipe.
-You can make your own DIY version if needed.
+You can make your own DIY buttermilk substitute if needed.
 See recipe note for details.
 Finally, we recommend heavy cream for the filling and frosting because it helps provide the creamiest texture.
 Half-and-half may be substituted.
 Milk is OK, but it doesn’t provide the same creamy, fluffy texture.

-- The filling.
+2. The filling.
 If there’s ever a need to make marshmallow filling (shouldn’t there always be a need to make marshmallow filling?), it’s now.
 We honestly could’ve stopped here and forgot about the milk chocolate frosting and toasted marshmallow on top.
 The marshmallow filling is THAT good.
 We use all the same ingredients to make a similar topping for pumpkin cupcakes with marshmallow frosting.
 One thing: don’t sub anything for the marshmallow creme.
 It’s necessary in the filling!

 Overview: How to Make Marshmallow-Filled S’mores Cupcakes